NEWS

 Moving your Films Beyond their Boundaries of Origin’ and ‘Major Auteur Film Production Companies’, central themes of the morning and afternoon sessions

-Double Sunday session for the meetings of the European Film Academy (EFA) at the Valladolid International Film Week, which among the programmed events has held two round tables, both in the Patio Herreriano Museum, in the morning and afternoon.
+Double Sunday session for the meetings of the European Film Academy (EFA) at the Valladolid International Film Festival, which among the programmed events has held two round tables, both in the Patio Herreriano Museum, in the morning and afternoon.

 In the first of these, and under the guidance of Seminci director José Luis Cienfuegos, producers Mira Staleva, Antonio Saura and Mike Downey, president of the European institution, participated.
 In most cases, production is not the only role that the guests play in the world of filmmaking, which has turned the session into an enriching summary of what is happening, especially in the markets, at the international level.